alfrepo/blog/content/docs/notes/article000017.md

 **Key Challenges:**

-1. **Security Vulnerabilities:** The absence of end-to-end encryption and robust security protocols poses a significant risk to sensitive cardholder data, exposing our platform to potential breaches and compliance violations.
+**1. Security Vulnerabilities:** The absence of end-to-end encryption and robust security protocols poses a significant risk to sensitive cardholder data, exposing our platform to potential breaches and compliance violations.

-2. **Scalability Limitations:** The inability to efficiently handle surges in transaction volumes during peak periods hampers our ability to deliver seamless user experiences and maintain high availability.
+**2. Scalability Limitations:** The inability to efficiently handle surges in transaction volumes during peak periods hampers our ability to deliver seamless user experiences and maintain high availability.

-3. **Fraudulent Activities:** Current systems lack sophisticated fraud detection mechanisms, resulting in delayed identification and mitigation of fraudulent transactions, leading to financial losses and compromised trust among our user base.
+**3. Fraudulent Activities:** Current systems lack sophisticated fraud detection mechanisms, resulting in delayed identification and mitigation of fraudulent transactions, leading to financial losses and compromised trust among our user base.

 **Impact:**